eriuni/paga-ime-v2/README.md

-# paga-ime version 2
+# Paga-ime version 2

-# paga-ime-v2
+# A simple web aplication to show the net or gross salary for the albanians employees.